 Games for Our Future: Surviving Climate Change

-Co-organized by the UW Center for Creative Conservation, Pacific Science Center, Seattle Indies, and Seattle Serious & Social Impact Games Group
+Co-organized by the UW Center for Creative Conservation, Pacific Science Center, Seattle Indies, and the Serious & Social Impact Games Meetup

 Video games are now one of the most popular genres in the history of humanity.
 How could they help change the world for the better?
 We invite environmental researchers, educators, game creators, and other change-makers to join a series of events designed to explore how games can make environmental learning fun and catalyze action.
 This year we are focusing on the theme, “Surviving Climate Change”: how might games–and players–respond to the new reality of rising temperatures–and all of its social, biological, and geophysical consequences?